What Is A Tight End? The NFL’s Big Guys

 Tight ends commonly cross across the center of the field where they may outmuscle opponents with their size and strength.

-Red Zone Target: When the quarterback is in the end zone, the tight end is frequently a good target since they may use their strength and physicality to outmatch lesser defenders.
+Red Zone Target: At the point when the quarterback is in the end zone, the tight end is habitually a decent objective since they might utilize their solidarity and rawness to outclass lesser safeguards.

-In the red zone, where a touchdown can be the difference between winning and losing, they can influence the course of the game.
+In the red zone, where a score can be the contrast between winning and losing, they can impact the course of the game.

 Types of Tight Ends